SheldonZhong/disco/README.md

 ## Run database experiments

-You need root / sudo to make `epbf`, `smartctl`, and some more tools work.
+You need root / sudo to make `bcc`, `smartctl`, and some more tools work.

 All these experiments have a similar file output.
 The output will have the format of `<prefix>-<suffix>.log`, where `<prefix>` has the format